-Note 2: Do not write to this register in byte unit.
-If the upper 8 bits [15:8] and the lower 8 bits [7:0] are written separately, operation cannot be guaranteed.

-Note 3: Since the conduction control register is double buffered, the cycle can be changed during the operation of the PWM counter.

-Note 4: For detailed update timing of the subsequent stage buffer, refer to the "Table 14-4 Update Timing of the PMD1MDOUT (VEOUTCR) buffer".
+- Note 1: Read value is the first buffer value (the latest data set via a bus). - Note 2: Do not write to this register in byte unit.
+If the upper 8 bits [15:8] and the lower 8 bits [7:0] are written separately, operation cannot be guaranteed. - Note 3: Since the conduction control register is double buffered, the cycle can be changed during the operation of the PWM counter. - Note 4: For detailed update timing of the subsequent stage buffer, refer to the "Table 14-3 Update Timing of the PMD1MDOUT buffer".